Enterprise DNA

 Overview

-This resource explains how to build autonomous agents that use a large language model as their central controller.
-It covers key system components like planning and subgoal decomposition, drawing on proof-of-concept projects such as AutoGPT, GPT-Engineer, and BabyAGI.
-The LLM acts as the agent's brain to break down complex tasks into smaller, manageable steps.
+This is a conceptual framework for building autonomous agents that use an LLM as their central controller.
+It outlines key components such as planning and subgoal decomposition, drawing on proof-of-concept implementations like AutoGPT, GPT-Engineer, and BabyAGI.

 Best for